akka/alpakka-kafka/docs/src/main/paradox/discovery.md

 ---
-project.description: Akka Discovery can easily be used to achieve Kafka broker discovery from the operations environment.
+project.description: Akka Discovery can be used to achieve Kafka broker discovery from the operations environment.
 ---
 # Service discovery